serenading/species/ReadMe.md

 # Useful scripts .

 `generateFeatSummary`: First script to run.
 Combines Tierpsy tables with metadata table to generate a combined *FeatureTable* used for downstream analysis.
-`doPCA: Script performs PCA analysis, with options to specify which features, which strains, and which light conditions to use.
+`doPCA`: Script performs PCA analysis, with options to specify which features, which strains, and which light conditions to use.
 `classifySpecies`: Script uses supervised machine learning algorithms to train classifiers for a specified variable based on extracted Tierpsy features.
 It also has the option to apply sequantial feature selection to identify top features to use for classification.
 `plotFeatAcrossights`: Script plots selected timeseries features across the three light conditions.
 `plotTraj`: Script visualises full frame trajectories from an entire camera view (4x4 wells).